A Brief History of RetroScale™

 “Catch phrases are cute, but if you knew me personally you’d know how I practically despise them.
 I admit I am a tech snob in the extreme, but what I had sought to create simply defied understanding at any scale.
 Reducing it to a set of simple phrases seemed counter.

 “Quite sincerely, RetroScale was not 100% planned.
-It was roughly “the system I would make if I were going to make the perfect system” based on my special interests.
+It was roughly ‘the system I would make if I were going to make the perfect system’ to serve the Small Business niche that myself and so many others respond to:

 - Flexible enough to serve a wide variety of very structured business and marketing models within a single network.

-- unparalleled user experiences, simple and tactful storyboards even when engaged in sales funnels
+- unparalleled user experiences- smooth, simple and tactful storyboards when engaged in sales funnels

-- integration of core business components such as Secure CDN, Membership, Authentication and Login for enhanced Security, Events/Calendar functions, Sales, Marketing, and Web Publishing, and that secret sauce, the Data Engine.
+- integration of core business components such as Secure CDN, Membership, Authentication and Login, Secure Data, Events/Calendar functions, Sales, Marketing, and Web Publishing.

 - modular components to reduce vendor lock and remain relatively easy to maintain

-- ease of administration and reduced complexity requiring less skilled labor to manage
+- ease of administration and reduced complexity requiring less skilled labor to operate

-- based on #4 and #5 above it was apparent that a “hybrid” system with Integrated, yet Modularized components was called for
+- based on #4 and #5 above it was apparent that a “Hybrid” system was called for

-“The Data Engine component, while it remains the single most powerful technology invented in the system, was an afterthought- a purely reactive component built after months of struggling with the tightly coupled data handling inherent in WordPress.
+“The Data Engine component, while it remains the single most powerful technology present in the system, was an organic development – after months of struggling with the tightly coupled data handling inherent in WordPress it just became ‘the thing to do’.

-“It was only after searching out other systems and comparing operations that I began to understand what had been accomplished.
+“It was only after searching out other systems and comparing operations that I began to understand what had been accomplished in 2012.

-“What is possible- and what has been accomplished with RetroScale- had not been tried before due to laws of economy of scale.
+“What became possible using RetroScale had not been tried before due to the Laws of Economy of Scale.
 If I were attempting to create this system as a SAAS, or iPAAS like some contemporary producers, everything from the system itself to the way it was developed would have been different.

-“As it is, because it was a private project, a labor of love destined to serve my family’s network, it was constructed somewhat without the traditional pressures of monetization of the system itself.
+“As it is now, because it was developed as a labor of love destined to serve my family’s network, it was constructed somewhat without the traditional pressures of monetization of the system itself.
 It only responded to my ever demanding set of principles for speed, efficiency, design concepts, and results.

-“RetroScale is the antidote for the realities of globalization and “internet terraforming” affecting Big Business and Small Business alike.
-Caught in a tidal wave of change, few business leaders deeply understand the impact of these technological changes.
+“RetroScale is the antidote for the realities of globalization and ‘internet terraforming’ affecting Big Business and Small Business alike.
+Caught in a tidal wave of change, few business leaders deeply understand the impact of these technological changes until they are far behind the curve.

-“We sincerely hope that getting involved with RetroScale and harnessing the power this system provides will at least provide a sustainable view into that future…
+“We sincerely hope that getting involved with RetroScale and harnessing its power will at least provide a sustainable view into that future, looking ahead of curve…

-“When each year improves upon the last, this is our measure of success.
-Please enjoy.”
+“Each year improves upon the last- this is our measure of success.”